ni/install-systemlink-enterprise/release-notes/2023-04/README.md

 - You can use data spaces to find and visualize a subset of your test result data.
 This allows you to interactively slice data to diagnose issues or discover trends that may not obvious without visual inspection.

 - The DataFrame Service uses streaming data deserialization, which allows you to use larger batch sizes (more rows per write).
-    - Use larger batch sizes (more rows per write) to take advantage of the improved service performance.

 - The Dremio S3 source configuration has been modified to automatically promote missing data sets on query.
     - This results in improved reliability in scenarios where a dataset is deleted at the same time it is queried.